chrisgrieser/nvim-tinygit/README.md

 ```

 ### Push & PR
+- `push` can be combined with other actions, depending on the options.
 - `createGitHubPr` opens a PR from the current branch browser.
 	* This requires the repo to be a fork with sufficient information on the remote.
 	* This does not require the `gh` cli, as it uses a GitHub web feature.